 Once a patient is diagnosed with a stroke, hospitals or emergency rooms should administer tPA in under 60 minutes.
 Unfortunately, this 60 minute window is only achieved for less than 30% of all U.S. stroke patients.
 Older, minority and female patients tend to experience disparities in timely treatment.

 For some stroke patients, endovascular treatment is an option.
-This treatment involves removing or liquefying the blood clot with use of catheters inserted into arteries.
+This treatment involves removing or liquefying the blood clot with use of catheters inserted into the arteries.
 Endovascular treatment isn’t recommended for all stroke patients, but may be recommended for patients who score 6 or greater on the National Institutes of Health Stroke Scale, have already received tPA within 4.5 hours of onset of stroke, etc.

 Compensation may be available for stroke patients in Philadelphia, Delaware and Montgomery counties who suffered worse outcomes due to either 1. the hospital’s failure to diagnose stroke, or 2. the hospital’s failure to treat the stroke in a timely manner with tPA or endovascular treatment.
 Claims for financial compensation in a hospital stroke malpractice case include medical bills, lost wages and pain and suffering.